Instructor, Stanford University (2017 - Present)

 Honors & Awards

-Travel fellowship to present at ISMB international conference in Boston, USA, International Society of Computational Biology (July 2010)
+Travel fellowship for ISMB international conference in Boston, USA, International Society of Computational Biology (July 2010)

-Travel fellowship to present at ISCB international conference in Bamako, Mali, International Society of Computational Biology (December 2009)
+Travel fellowship for ISCB international conference in Bamako, Mali, International Society of Computational Biology (December 2009)

 PhD thesis: Magna cum laude, University of Regensburg, Germany (December 2011)

 Member, International Society of Computational Biology (2009 - Present)